projectara/greybus-spec/source/control.rst

          We could resolve this with a weird nested request--where the destination requests more before responding to the assign_device_id request.

-.. [#bz] Is this really any different from disconnect()?
-You seem to be
-           providing the same amount of data

-.. [#ca] Yes.

-         A normal disconnect is a structured tear-down (as opposed to one end simply becoming unresponsive) of a connection, initiated by one of the interfaces involved in the connection.

-         A peer disconnect is requesting another interface begin the tear-down of a connection it has with a (third) peer interface.

-         They have the same parameters but they have different semantics.

-.. [#cb] The term destination here makes this seem somewhat
-         directional.
-Do you really have to disconnect the destination side of the connection as set up?
-Or does disconnecting the connected cport on either device side of the connection suffice?

-.. [#cc] Your observation is correct, it's really generally intended
-         to be a symmetric relationship.

-         I was using "sender" and "receiver" initially, but Matt requested I use "source" and "destination" because it was a pair of terms he thought were very familiar and frequently used.

-         I never did like the implication of direction that "source" and "destination" have, so if people feel some other terms are better I'm very open to switching.

-.. [#cd] Oh, and to answer your question, unless it turns out to not
-         be possible in implementation, my intention is to allow either end of a connection to send a disconnect to the other.

 .. [#ce] TBC: the destination device can be disabled in the attributes;
          it is possible to re-route the traffic to the SVC's port.